coodyme/notes/react/dom-virtual-dom-shadow-dom.md

 - Whenever any underlying date changes, the entire UI is re-rendered in Virtual DOM representation
 - Then the difference between the previous DOM representation and the new one is calculated
 - Once the calculations are done, the real DOM will be updated with only the things that have actually changed

+> React.js implements the concept of virtual DOMs by utilizing the `ReactDOM` package.

 ## What is the difference between Shadow DOM and Virtual DOM